 Cover materials should not be wet.
-They should have a basic carbon content from stems and leaves and other plant byproducts.
-Again, the simple rule when using cover material is if the compost that is covered smells, it needs more cover material.
-Cover until there is no unpleasant odor.
+They should have a basic carbon content from stems and leaves and other plant cellulose byproducts.
+Again, the simple rule when using cover material is if the compost that is covered smells unpleasant, it needs more cover material.
+Cover until there is no bad odor.

 How To Build a Compost Bin

 A simple compost bin is four pallets set on edge and tied together in a square.
 More permanent bins involve posts and boards.
 If the top of the compost is accessible to chickens, dogs, etc., it can be covered with wire mesh will prevent the compost from being disturbed.
 A square piece of loose wire fence is easily removed when adding compost to the pile.
 The compost bin itself can be built from pallets, scrap wood, wire mesh, stacked bales of hay or straw, other recycled materials, or even masonry materials such as block, brick or stone.
 Do not use lumber that is treated with chemicals.